 Pass-out material instructions

-Prepare copies of for each student.
-There are 3 pages which should be passed out for the appropriate discussion time.
+Prepare copies of PD25-5DQ for each student.
+There are 3 pages which should be passed out separately for each of the appropriate discussion times.

 Practical assignments

 Too bad you already forgot how you learned to walk.
 It was a long slow process, so usually is learning to swim.
 Even tougher is to become proficient on the computer.
 Like driving a car learning good study habits is slow going before you can benefit from the speed and accuracy of fast reading.
 This is only for the real he guys — any sissies here? — you won’t make it.
 Go home and select a very small easy booklet to get started.
 Let your wife help you!